sf-wdi-19-20/staging-modules/w1_d3_3_control_flow_lab/README.md

 		5 bottles of beer on the wall,
 		5 bottles of beer!
 		Take one down and pass it around,
-		4 bottles of beer on the wall
+		4 bottles of beer on the wall!

   * How would you fix "1 bottles of beer"?